-Our cash flows, both in the short-term and long-term, are impacted by highly volatile oil and natural gas prices.
-Significant deterioration in commodity prices negatively impacts revenues, earnings and cash flows, capital spending, and potentially our liquidity.
+The Bahar Project cash flows, both in the short-term and long-term, are impacted by highly volatile oil and natural gas prices.
+Significant deterioration in commodity prices negatively impacts revenues, earnings, cash flows, capital spending, and potentially our liquidity.
 Sales volumes are substantially impacted by the onset of new production related to the start of drilling and recompletion operations in the fields.
-Further, the start of these operations is contingent on the fabrication and delivery of new platforms and rigs, the weather in the Caspian Sea and the availability of suitable offshore installation equipment.
-Delays in this equipment will reduce our earnings and cash flows.
+Further, the weather in the Caspian Sea and the availability of suitable offshore installation equipment could cause delays in operations therefore reducing the Bahar Project's ability to realize estimated earnings and cash flows.

-Our long-term cash flows are highly dependent on our success in efficiently developing current reserves and economically finding, developing and monetizing additional recoverable reserves.
+The Bahar Project long-term cash flows are highly dependent on the success in efficiently developing current reserves and economically finding, developing and monetizing additional recoverable reserves.
 Cash investments are required continuously to fund exploitation and development projects, which are necessary to offset the inherent declines in production of proven reserves.
-We may not be able to find, develop or acquire additional reserves to replace our current and future production at acceptable costs, which could materially adversely affect our future liquidity.
+The Corporation may not be able to find, develop or acquire additional reserves to replace current and future production at acceptable costs, which could materially affect future liquidity.